Criosa/Microsoft_Power_BI_Projects/README.md

 # Power BI Projects
 ### In this repositorie I'll publish projects on Microsoft Power BI.
-The main objective is to show the tools that I can manipulate to create an analysis and data visualization that help you create some personal projects for your work or homework.
+The main objective is to show the tools that I can manipulate to create an analysis and data visualization that help you to create your first o next personal project on Power BI.
 *For any question you can contact me:* [Ing.
 César Ríos](https://www.linkedin.com/in/cesarriosag/)

 #### 1.- The first project it is about world videogames sales.